 The upcoming Snapdragon 1000 will supposedly support 16GB of system memory and 128GB of storage while consuming only 12 watts of power, which is lower than Intel’s Core i5-8250U and Core i7-8550U processors.
 This chip is a likely candidate for Microsoft’s Andromeda device, given that Qualcomm’s just-launched Snapdragon 850 chip is designed to bring increased performance to a second generation of “always connected” Windows 10 PCs.

-Lending some additional fuel to the fire is another even more recent report that a reference to Andromeda has been found in the most recent Windows Insider Windows 10 release, build 17025.
-As the often-reliable WalkingCat indicated on Twitter:
+We first saw Andromeda mentioned in the Windows Insider Windows 10 release, build 17025.
+As WalkingCat indicated on Twitter:

 17025 Xaml stack is aware of a "ComposableShell.Composers.Andromeda.exe" thingy

 Basically, this means there was some very interesting code under the heading of Andromeda, which appeared to be specifically designed for a mobile platform Microsoft had not yet released.
 Speculation abounded and it seemed clear some kind of small Surface device was on its way.